atferhat/FBwebsite/content/project/pet_feeder/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
 When you have several cat, it is often a nightmare to control the quantity of food.
-This project, based on this one (https://www.instructables.com/Automatic-Arduino-Powered-Pet-Feeder/), aim to create a pet feeder that deliver food to the cat according to a RFID chip carry by the cat.
+This project, based on this one (https://www.instructables.com/Automatic-Arduino-Powered-Pet-Feeder/), aim to create a pet feeder that deliver food to the cat automatically and a full control trought Home Assistant server.
 This project use Raspberry pi and Arduino, servo motor, weight balance and RFID reader.
-The last bonus will be using the raspi to add a camera.
+GitHub under constrution